Autoferry/autoferry.github.io/_posts/2022-03-30-hellinger.md

 ## Scope

-The primary objective of this project is develop a method for bearing-only tracking through smoothing and nonlinear optimization, and analyze its performance on real and simulated data of relevance to the use case of an autonomous pedestrian ferry.
+The goal of the 5th year project is two-fold.
+First, we would like to get a firmer understanding of how the multi-target Hellinger metric behaves for typical tracking output such as multi-Bernoulli multi-target densities.
+Second, it is also of interest to compare it with other possible similarity measures.

 ## Proposed Tasks for the 5th year project

-Bla bla

-1. Make yourself familiar with basic theory for probabilistic graphical models.
+1. Make yourself familiar with basic theory for random finite sets and metrics for multi-target densities.
-2. Make yourself familiar g2o, GTSAM and possibly other available factor graph libraries.
-Summarize main similarities and differences.
-3. Formulate bearing-only tracking as a nonlinear smoothing and optimization problem, using the Bayes tree framework.
-Investigate to which extent this formulation should be related to the matrix algebra of the ISAM2 SLAM method.
-4. Implement a solution to the nonlinear smoothing and optimization problem formulated in Task 3.
-5. Compare with benchmarking methods such as range-parameterized EKF and particle filter, using both simulated data and real data recorded from the cameras onboard milliAmpere.
+2. Bla bla
+3. bla vbla
+4. Bla bla
+5. Bla bla
 6. Write report.

 ## Proposed Tasks for the master thesis